v-chopovda/mapclientplugins.geometryfitter/docs/index.rst

 Fit Steps
 ---------

-To illustrate building a sequence of fit steps we will use a `rat heart ventricles fitting example workflow <https://github.com/rchristie/geometry-fitter-docs-example>`_ which uses data adapted from `Leung et al <https://sparc.science/datasets/77>`_ by removing the base/valve region and above, relabelling the outer surface of the heart as "epicardium" (which is in reality some distance inside it) and reducing the number points.
+To illustrate building a sequence of fit steps we will use a `rat heart ventricles fitting example workflow <https://github.com/mapclient-workflows/geometry-fitter-docs-example>`_ (`download zip <https://github.com/mapclient-workflows/geometry-fitter-docs-example/archive/refs/heads/main.zip>`_) which uses data adapted from `Leung et al <https://sparc.science/datasets/77>`_ by removing the base/valve region and above, relabelling the outer surface of the heart as "epicardium" (which is in reality some distance inside it) and reducing the number points.
 The first part of the workflow uses **Scaffold Creator** to create scaffold type "3D Heart Ventricles 1" with Parameter set "Unit Rat 1"; click "Done" to move on to fitting.

 .. note::